Roboracer-AI-USFQ/f1tenth_gym_usfq/README.md

 ![Docker](https://github.com/f1tenth/f1tenth_gym/actions/workflows/docker.yml/badge.svg)
 # The F1TENTH Gym environment

 This is the repository of the F1TENTH Gym environment.
+These are USFQ modifications for training with DRL.

 This project is still under heavy developement.